-Prison Decongestion Bill Underway – Gbajabiamila - Nigeria Today
+Prison decongestion Bill underway – Gbajabiamila - Nigeria Today

 Leader of the House of Representatives, Mr Femi Gbajabiamila (Lagos-APC), on Wednesday said a Bill proposing community service as alternative to prison term for miscellaneous offenders in the country was underway.

-Gbajabiamila told the News Agency of Nigeria (NAN) in Abuja that when presented and passed, the emerging law would check congestion prisons across the country.
+Gbajabiamila told the Newsmen in Abuja that when presented and passed, the emerging law would check congestion prisons across the country.

 He expressed concern over the state of prisons in the country, saying that no fewer than 100 inmates, who currently slept in one prison cell, could breed more criminals in the society.